 What trends are shaping healthcare software development?
 Here are the 21 most important ones:

-1. Increasing demand for patient-centred care:
+1. Increasing demand for patient-centered care:

 2. Rise of value-based care:

-Along with the shift to patient-centred care, there is also a move towards value-based care models.
+Along with the shift to patient-centered care, there is also a move towards value-based care models.
 In this type of model, providers are reimbursed based on the quality of care they provide, rather than the number of services rendered.
 This reimbursement model provides an incentive for providers to use healthcare software solutions that can help them deliver high-quality care more efficiently.